Articles on: Portfolio Management

 TL;DR

-Attach IDs, or any supporting files directly to a portfolio so buyers and collaborators can review everything in one secure place—no email threads, no WhatsApp chaos.
+Attach IDs or any supporting files directly to a portfolio so buyers and collaborators can review everything in one secure place, avoiding email threads and chat app chaos.

 When to use this